isotropy/babel-plugin-isotropy-mongodb/README.md

 Isotropy Babel Plugin for FS
 ============================
 This module is a babel plugin that transpiles array operations into corresponding filesystem operations.
-It uses isotropy-ast-analyzer-fs for AST analysis.
+It uses isotropy-ast-analyzer-filesystem for AST analysis.

 This is part of the isotropy framework (www.isotropy.org).